 - calf stretches

-Muscle pull.
-A small tear in your muscle, also called a muscle strain, often caused by overstretching of a muscle.
-If you suffer a pulled muscle, you may feel a popping sensation when the muscle tears.
+5. Muscle pull.
+This is a small tear in your muscle, also called a muscle strain.
+It's often caused by overstretching a muscle.
+If you pull a muscle, you may feel a popping sensation when the muscle tears.

 Treatment includes RICE: rest, ice, compression, and elevation.